-In an effort to provide appropriate services to all Illinois consumers, the Department will translate web-based databases, documents, reports and charts to Spanish, Polish and Korean. into Spanish, Polish and Korean.
+In an effort to provide appropriate services to all Illinois consumers, the Department will translate web-based databases, documents, reports and charts to Spanish, Polish and Korean.
 The Department estimates the cost of these services to be \$35,835.00.